 UHCL Alumni Association

-The University of Houston-Clear Lake Police Department is responsible for law enforcement, security and emergency response at UHCL and UHCL Pearland.
+The University of Houston-Clear Lake Police Department is responsible for law enforcement, security and emergency response at UHCL, UHCL Pearland, and UHCL Texas Medical Center.
 The UHCL police serve the university community and visitors alike through law enforcement, crime prevention, traffic control and public assistance programs.
 The department enforces all university regulations as well as local and state laws.
 Their Core Values are Leadership, Integrity, Professionalism, and Service.

-Emergency Management & Fire Safety and Environmental Health & Safety work closely with the UHCL Police Department.
+Emergency Management & Fire Safety and Environmental Health & Safety are also part of the UHCL Police Department.
 Emergency Management & Fire Safety coordinates university and community resources to protect lives, property and the environment through mitigation, preparedness, response and recovery from all natural and man-made hazards that may impact the campus.
 Environmental Health &Safety focuses on environmental protection, general safety, lab safety, and safety training.

-To report an on-campus crime or any emergency, call the University Police Department at 281-283-2222 from off-campus telephones or 2222 from on-campus telephones or use the SafeZone app on your phone - download at www.uhcl.edu/police/safezone.
+To report an on-campus crime or any emergency, call the University Police Department at 281-283-2222 from off-campus telephones or 2222 from on-campus telephones.
 For special announcements, emergency closings and other information, call the UHCL Hotline at 281-283-2221 or visit www.uhcl.edu/emergency.
 For a complete overview of the University Police Department and its services, visit www.uhcl.edu/police.

 Parking is handled by the UHCL Parking Department.
 To purchase a student, faculty or staff permit, visit http://uhclparking.t2hosted.com.
 Guest passes may be purchased at kiosks located throughout campus.
 For more information, contact the Parking Department at 281-283-2277, email firstname.lastname@example.org or visit www.uhcl.edu/parking.